2018 Annual Report

 - Project Labor Agreements: Continue to provide counsel to City Hall in preparation for re-negotiation of the Citywide Project Labor Agreements.

 James McSpiritt | Deputy Chief:

-- Superfund: Advised City agencies and worked with federal government on investigations of four federal NYC Superfund sites, with the goals of remediating the sites, preserving the City’s remaining industrial waterways, and protecting public health.
+- Superfund: Advised City agencies and worked with federal government on investigations and remediation of four federal NYC Superfund sites, with the goals of preserving the City’s remaining industrial waterways, and protecting public health.

 | Deputy Chief:

 Jennifer Gilroy Ruiz